bitwarden/help/_articles/faqs/security-faqs.md

 **A:** You can trust us for a few reasons:

 1. Bitwarden is **open source** software.
 All of our source code is hosted on [GitHub](https://github.com/bitwarden){:target="_blank"} and is free for anyone to review.
 Thousands of software developers follow Bitwarden's source code projects (and you should too!).
-2. Bitwarden [is **audited**]({% link _articles/security/is-bitwarden-audited.md %}) **by reputable third-party security firms** as well as independent security researchers.
+2. Bitwarden [is **audited**]({{site.baseurl}}/article/is-bitwarden-audited/) **by reputable third-party security firms** as well as independent security researchers.[is **audited**]({{site.baseurl}}/article/is-bitwarden-audited/)
 3. Bitwarden **does not store your passwords**.
-Bitwarden stores encrypted versions of your passwords [that only you can unlock]({% link _articles/security/what-encryption-is-used.md %}).
+Bitwarden stores encrypted versions of your passwords [that only you can unlock]({{site.baseurl}}/article/what-encryption-is-used/).
 Your sensitive information is encrypted locally on your personal device before ever being sent to our cloud servers.
 4. **Bitwarden has a reputation.** Bitwarden is used by millions of individuals and businesses.
 If we did anything questionable or risky, we'd be out of business!

 Still don't trust us?
 You don't have to.
 Open source is beautiful.
 You can easily host the entire Bitwarden stack yourself.
 You control your data.
-Learn more [here]({% link _articles/hosting/install-on-premise.md %}).
+Learn more [here]({{site.baseurl}}/article/install-on-premise/).

 ### Q: What happens if Bitwarden gets hacked?

 **A:** Bitwarden takes extreme measures to ensure that its websites, applications, and cloud servers are secure.
 Bitwarden uses Microsoft Azure managed services to manage server infrastructure and security, rather than doing so directly.

-If for some reason Bitwarden were to get hacked and your data was exposed, your information is still protected due to [strong encryption and one-way salted hashing]({% link _articles/security/what-encryption-is-used.md %}) measures taken on your Vault data and master password.
+If for some reason Bitwarden were to get hacked and your data was exposed, your information is still protected due to [strong encryption and one-way salted hashing]({{site.baseurl}}/article/what-encryption-is-used/) measures taken on your Vault data and master password.

 ### Q: Can Bitwarden see my passwords?

 **A:** No.

 Your data is fully encrypted and/or hashed before ever leaving **your** local device, so no one from the Bitwarden team can ever see, read, or reverse engineer to get to your real data.
 Bitwarden servers only store encrypted and hashed data.
-For more information about how your data is encrypted, see [Encryption]({% link _articles/security/what-encryption-is-used.md %}).
+For more information about how your data is encrypted, see [Encryption]({{site.baseurl}}/article/what-encryption-is-used/).

 ### Q: Is my Bitwarden master password stored locally?